 All of these questions and more can be discussed in consultation with a geriatric care manager, a skilled professional who knows the ins and outs of many issues facing seniors and their families.
 With their experience and knowledge, they can solve many challenges, reduce stress, and be an unbiased source of information and assistance when you talk to your senior parent about finances.

 As our parents age, it is important to stay in the know.
 Bethesda has programs to support family caregivers and adult children to lighten the burden.
-Contact us to learn more about our Senior Support Solutions and Care Management programs.
+Contact us to learn more about our solutions.